 Dementia and bowel urinary incontinence - How to manage?

-July 4, 2024 Reading time: 10 minutes
+July 4, 2024 Reading time: 6 minutes

 One of the most common symptoms of dementia is bowel and urinary incontinence, which can have a significant impact on a person's quality of life.
 Recognising and understanding the progression of incontinence in individuals with dementia is crucial for caregivers and healthcare professionals alike.
-In this Dementia Care Support Guide, we will delve into the various factors that contribute to incontinence in dementia patients.
+In this Dementia Care Support Guide, we will delve into the various factors contributing to incontinence in dementia patients.
 From the underlying causes to the different types of incontinence, we will shed light on the intricacies of this condition.

 Additionally, healthcare professionals will gain valuable knowledge that can aid in the diagnosis, treatment, and support of individuals with dementia and incontinence.
-Join us as we uncover the mysteries surrounding incontinence and dementia, providing you with a comprehensive guide to recognising its progression and offering practical advice for improved patient care.
+Join us as we uncover the mysteries surrounding incontinence and dementia, providing a comprehensive guide to recognising its progression and offering practical advice for improved patient care.

 Caring for someone with dementia who is incontinent can be challenging, but it's essential to maintain their dignity and hygiene.
 Here are some tips: